-Prerequisite(s): MTH 105 or MTH 235; and either CSC 280 or CSC 380
+Prerequisite(s): MTH 105 or MTH 235; and either CSC 280 or CSC 380.
+All with a "C" or better.

 This course teaches the essential skills necessary to find new ways of understanding and communicating data.
 The course will introduce students to basic visualization design and implementation techniques using currently available software tools.
 Case study examples will be used throughout the course to give students an opportunity to practice the learned skills.